Mid-Century Modern

 Built-in wardrobes remain the gold standard in modern bedrooms.
 A run of floor-to-ceiling joinery with flush fronts, integrated handles or push-to-open mechanisms, and a thoughtful internal layout can transform a bedroom completely.
 The clean, unbroken lines disappear into the room in a way that freestanding wardrobes never quite achieve.
 If a full built-in project is not feasible right now, it is worth leaving a wall clear in anticipation of one rather than filling it with furniture you will eventually need to move.

 For freestanding options, look for pieces with simple fronts and minimal visible hardware.
-Flat-panel doors, routed handle recesses, and matte or satin finishes all read as modern without requiring a complete wardrobe replacement every few years as trends shift.
+A freestanding wardrobe with flat-panel doors, routed handle recesses, and a matte or satin finish reads as modern without requiring a complete replacement every few years as trends shift.
 Avoid overly decorative hardware or busy grain patterns in wood veneer, both of which tend to date quickly.

 A chest of drawers or dresser is a useful complement to a wardrobe, particularly if the wardrobe is primarily hanging space.
-Look for smooth-running drawers with full-extension slides, which make accessing items at the back much easier.
+Look for a dresser with smooth-running, full-extension drawer slides, which make accessing items at the back much easier.
 Soft-close mechanisms are worth the small additional cost for the way they slow the drawers down and prevent the gradual damage that comes from repeated hard closing.

 A bedroom without any seating can feel oddly incomplete, even in rooms where you know you will not spend much time sitting down.
 A bench at the foot of the bed, a low chair in a corner, or even a pair of simple stools serves both practical and aesthetic purposes.